RuiyingLu/OFaNet-for-Dual-view-SCI/README.md

 The simulation test data including six simulation data and corresponding masks are placed in the ```OFaNet/test_data``` folder.

 ## Pretrained model
-You can download the models we trained for each dataset from https://pan.baidu.com/s/1Chh26em3x9FMdEDJMT-SBg code：mkjc.
+You can download the models we trained for simulation dataset from https://pan.baidu.com/s/1Chh26em3x9FMdEDJMT-SBg code：mkjc.

 ## Train